 If a traveler’s reservation is cancelled and the traveler still intends to travel, please allow time to issue a ticket before heading to the airport.

-If your reservation is cancelled as a result of the 48 hour auto cancellation rule and you still need to travel, you should work with your authorizing official to re-establish your reservation.
+If your reservation is cancelled as a result of the auto cancellation rule and you still need to travel, you should work with your authorizing official to re-establish your reservation.
 This may include calling the TMC directly, which can result in increased fees to your agency.
-Please consult your agency’s policy for booking last minute.travel.
+Please consult your agency’s policy for booking last minute travel.

 If the airline cancels your flight as a result of the 48 hour auto cancellation rule, the car and hotel reservations will not be automatically cancelled by the airline (since these are not their reservations).
 If you are no longer traveling, you will need to cancel the hotel and car separately to avoid “no show” fees.

-Yes, the 48 hour auto cancellation applies to international flights.
+Yes.
+The 7 day auto cancellation applies to all _CB international fares while the 48 hour auto cancellation applies to all other international flights.

 As of now, all carriers have decided to impose this rule on DG fares.
 DG fares are not part of the contract, and although they can be changed by the airlines, we do not think this is likely.

 It depends.
 If the original reservation included a _CA CPP fare that is no longer available due to capacity restrictions (i.e., _CA fare), the original fare may not be available during rebooking.
-The new reservation may be made at a different fare (i.e., YCA fare or DG), which could be higher than the original booked fare.
+The new reservation may be made at a different fare (YCA), which could be higher than the original booked fare.
 Depending on agency policy, the new booking may require additional approval on the travel authorization.

 Important Note: If you are rebooking within 48 hours prior to departure, most airlines require ticketing within six (6) hours prior to departure.
 Make sure your approving official is aware of the changes to your travel.